stephanie-K/practitioner-stories/_docs/SAtSD/challenges.md

 > Select one of the insights to see the quotes supporting it.
 Select it again to hide the quotes.

 <details>
-<summary>It feels both vague and formulaic because it doesn't conisder context</summary>
+<summary>It feels both vague and formulaic because it doesn't consider context</summary>
     <ul>
     <li>It's shared with us as this all-encompassing tool and, after reading it, it is not an all-encompassing tool to me.
 It’s a tool for conversation-starting.  [...] [public and third sector stakeholders] think that it is a tool for change.
 But in reality, it is a methodology and the set of principles  that you bring to the table to assess whether or not you are doing it in  this way</li>
     <li>It doesn't give you the tools to ask if service design is appropriate In that setting</li>